kicito/jolie2/README.md

 1. It helps module's author restricts the modification on part of their modules.
 2. It helps module's user determines accessible parameters on module
-3. It helps IDE language extension produce meaningful sugguestion to the users
+3. It helps IDE language extension produce meaningful suggestions to the users

 note: Services's parameters